 When using your leather conditioner for the first time, try the formula in an inconspicuous place and wait a day to see how the results look.
 You might also find information on the furniture tag about what solutions to use.

-The easiest way to keep your office and workspace clean on a regular basis is to hire a professional team to clean.
+The easiest way to keep your office and workplace clean on a regular basis is to hire a professional team to take care of it for you.
 Let us do the cleaning work for you – either on a regular schedule or for your one-time cleans.
 Click here to learn more about the janitorial services we can help you with.